-Electronic Communication Services are defined as including but not limited to: Telephone, FAX, Internet, wifi, school email addresses, and all computer components.
+Electronic Communication Services are defined as including but not limited to: Telephone, FAX, Internet, and all computer components.

 It is expected that Vernonia School District electronic communication services must be used by students in a responsible, efficient, ethical and legal manner.
 Any violations or misuse of District technology services will result in the loss of privileges for a period of time determined by the school administrator.
 See Vernonia School District Policy JG.